JohnD-EE/real-conversations/README.md

 * What impact would you like to have on the world?
 * If there was a potion which could permanently relieve all of your suffering, would you take it?
 * What would you do if you were made a ruthless depot for a day?
+* What is the most controversial opinion you hold?